Tarquiscani/evolving-city-generation/readme.md

 * Pixel perfect (for Zoom = 1).
 * Support for multiple versions of the same texture, depending on the screen resolution (low-definition, HD, 4K).
 * Support for custom tile dimensions.
-* Alpha-to-coverage to enable antialiasing inside the sprites.
 * Automatic conversion of texture atlases in array textures (to avoid sprite bleeding at low mipmap levels).
+* In-sprite anti-aliasing (through a technique involing alpha-to-coverage).
+This improves the graphics for zoom levels different than 1.
+* Ability to round the movement of a character to the nearest pixel (for any zoom level).
+This improves the graphics, avoiding that a sprite texel is sampled half in a pixel and half in another pixel, and also avoiding the disturbing flickering that this would produce when the sampling isn't homogenous across frames.
+* Edge-detection filter for 3D models.
-* Support for shaders split in multiple files.
+* Support for splitting shaders in multiple files.
-* Edge-detection filter.
 * GPU-based occlusion culling.
 * Dev tools:
   * LOD coloration view mode.